The Franke Honors Academic Experience

 Learning Outcomes

 The following were developed by W.A.
-Franke Faculty as programmatic outcomes; we imagine that Honors graduates will be able to say, as a Franke Honors student, I had the opportunity to participate in:
+Franke Honors Faculty as programmatic outcomes.
+We envisage that all University of Arizona alumni who graduate with Honors will be able to say, As a Franke Honors graduate, I am able to:

 Ethical Reasoning